unicef/publicgoods-toolkit/policy.md

 * Embeds privacy into the technical design from the start rather than retrofitting it;

-* Views privacy in a positive-sum manner (“win-win”) and not as a zero-sum (“either/or”)
+* Views privacy in a positive-sum manner ("win-win") and not as a zero-sum ("either/or")

 * Develops end-to-end security with a view to full-lifecycle protection